 About the fund

-Triodos Sustainable Equity Fund aims to generate positive impact and competitive returns from a concentrated portfolio of equities issued by large-cap companies offering sustainable solutions.
+Triodos Global Equities Impact Fund aims to generate positive impact and competitive returns from a concentrated portfolio of equities issued by large-cap companies offering sustainable solutions.
 In 2018, the fund achieved a return of -1.9% (I-cap).
 Assets under Management rose to EUR 652.2 million.